 - most commercial tools are slow or hard to use

 You can now recommend and use a tool that easily generates safe, referentially correct test data in production database and file formats without needing production data.
-Specifically, IRI's test data generation package, RowGen, synthesizes realistic test data in the same table, report and production file formats you need to load, or send outside the firewall.
+Specifically, the IRI data generation package, RowGen, synthesizes realistic test data in the same table, report and production file formats you need to load, or send outside the firewall.

 Any number, size, type, and position of fields, records, or files can be specified in a single job script and I/O pass.
 Various selection and ranging criteria -- as well as data transformations -- can be applied to prototype and stress applications.

-With IRI RowGen, you can simulate sensitive database and file data, and assure risk management officials that the test data is safe.
-RowGen's logging and audit functions are also available to help you verify compliance with privacy rules.
+With IRI RowGen -- or the IRI Voracity data management platform that includes RowGen, FieldShield, et al -- you can synthesize artificial, but realistic PIIin database and file targets, assuring DevOps and risk management officials that the test data is both valuable and safe.
+RowGen's logging and audit functions are also available to help you verify compliance with data privacy rules.